 Call Leonard’s Taxi: 802-362-7039 (Manchester-Center, VT.)
 Leonard does a lot of hiker shuttles in the summer and he knew exactly where I wanted to go.
-He’s a good resource if you are in the area and was recommended by a local outfitter called the Mountain Goat.
-The fare from Bromley to Clarendon Gorge was $50.
+The fare from Bromley to Clarendon Gorge was $50 in 2008.

 Middlebury Gap to Clarendon Gorge